 In addition to a bachelor’s degree from UC Berkeley, the Bradley, Calif., native also earned a master’s in business from Trident University International, and is currently enrolled at the University of Southern California in pursuit of a master’s degree in military social work.

-Danielle Vaughn is a Staff Sergeant in the US Air Force Reserves.
+Danielle Johnson is a Staff Sergeant in the U.S. Air Force Reserves.
 Danielle joined in 2007 and served on active duty status.
 Upon completion of her time she joined the reserves.
 Her goal was to protect and heal her fellow military service members.
 Danielle serves on an Air Crew Life Support Unit, and her job is basically to maintain and train aircrew members on safety and survival equipment and skills.
 She plans to stay in the military until she is told she is too old to serve.

 Retired SSG Aaron Hale is a 14-year veteran of both the U.S. Navy and U.S. Army and currently lives in Florida with his love McKayla.
 Aaron deployed once to Iraq, and it was on his second mission to Afghanistan in December 2011 where his career as an Explosive Ordinance Disposal (EOD) Team Leader ended.
 An Improvised Explosive Device (IED), something that has claimed many lives during the war, exploded in front of Aaron, severely wounding him and taking his eyesight completely.

 Aaron never accepted defeat and is always looking for new challenges.
 While he awaited military retirement, he began teaching at the EOD School, continued his education in finance, started running marathons, kayaking and climbing mountains.